 - Vigorous cross-examination of witnesses.

-Example: Penny’s boyfriend has, in the past, when he has been drinking heavily, committed acts of violence against Penny’s young son.
+Example: Penny’s boyfriend has in the past beat her young son.
 After the boyfriend comes home drunk one night and raises his fists to her son, Penny shoots and kills him.
 Assuming she acted in a good faith belief that her child was in danger, Penny has not acted with the extreme indifference required for a first-degree murder charge.
-She may still be liable on a lesser charge, however, depending on other factors – such as whether the degree of force was reasonable under the circumstances.

 In their eagerness to find a suspect and obtain a conviction, the police and prosecutor sometimes cut corners.
-If your rights to a fair trial are compromised in any way, a top Colorado criminal lawyer can move to have evidence obtained as a result of improper procedures excluded.
+If your rights to a fair trial are compromised in any way, we can ask the judge to disregard any evidence found through improper procedures.

-This can result in the prosecutor being unable to prove a necessary element of first-degree murder, or even in the case being thrown out entirely.
-Possible violations of your rights include (but are not limited to):
+This can result in the prosecutor being unable to prove a necessary element of first-degree murder, which could then trigger a charge reduction or dismissal.

 - Unlawful arrest (such as one made without a warrant or probable cause),